Rio Grande Turtle & Tortoise Club

 If you are interested in adopting a turtle or a tortoise, please join our Facebook Group for more information.
 Not a member of Facebook?
 Have a friend or family member post on your behalf!

 Keep in mind these facts about turtles and tortoises:

-· Like any pet, turtles and tortoises may require veterinary care if they become ill or are injured; it can be pricey and require an expensive indoor set-up during recovery.
-We can advise you on what’s needed for such an “R&R set-up.”
+- Like any pet, turtles and tortoises may require veterinary care if they become ill or are injured; it can be pricey and require an expensive indoor set-up during recovery.
+We can advise you on finding a qualified vet in your area and what’s needed for such an “R&R set-up.”

-· They do not want or need “friends” to be contented pets; most species live mostly solitary lives in the wild and do not form strong long-term social bonds with other animals.
+- Turtles and tortoises do not want or need “friends” or mates to be content.
+Most species live solitary lives in the wild and do not have long-term social bonds with any other animal.

 - Males mostly dislike each other; at best they tolerate one another; at worst they make each other’s life miserable with bullying or even life-threatening attacks.
 Make their life great; let them live alone, king of their home!
 Putting males and females together can be stressful on everyone, especially the females who will likely be overbred.
 In many species of turtles and tortoises, the females can store sperm, producing babies for four years or more after just one mating!
 Enjoy the pets you adopt but refrain from breeding them; there are always more animals needing homes than there are quality homes available for them.